ChiWang03/App-Review-Analysis/README.md

 # App-Review-Analysis
 Not all notebooks and data are included in this repository, due to research reasons.

-This repository includes two Natural Language Processing approaches
+This repository includes two Natural Language Processing approaches on Google Play app reviews
 * Topic Modelling
   * Using different methods in gensim (LDA, LDA MALLET)
   * NMF was also tested but results were not great